+44 (0) 207 822 7325

-He is highly regarded by both the independent legal directories, Chambers & Partners and The Legal 500.
+Gary was named Senior Clerk of the Year at the Legal 500 Bar Awards 2022 and he is highly regarded by both of the independent legal directories, Chambers & Partners and Legal 500.
 He was featured as one of the legal stars of 2013 by The Lawyer in the ‘Hot 100’.
 The Lawyer citation reads, “as Blackstone Chambers’ Senior Clerk, Gary Oliver is a key force behind chambers’ phenomenal success”.

-Mat Swallow, together with Gary Oliver and Julia Hornor, is responsible for the strategic planning, management and administration of Chambers.
+Mat Swallow, together with Gary Oliver, is responsible for the strategic planning, management and administration of Chambers.

 This is his second stint at Blackstone Chambers, having first been employed as the Communications and Marketing Manager (2005-2007).
 He was then recruited to launch and run a joint venture between YouGov, the leading research organisation, and Centaur, the listed publisher.
 Previously, Mat spent seven years as a journalist with The Lawyer magazine, latterly as deputy editor.
 He rejoined Blackstone Chambers in June 2008.

-Working closely with the Senior Clerk and Chambers Director, Mat’s role encompasses practice management and marketing/business development.
+Working closely with the Senior Clerk, Mat’s role encompasses practice management and marketing/business development.